D4T4HUN73R/ExitNodesCollector/README.md

 ## Getting Started 🏁

 To get started, just clone the repository and run the provided scripts according to the instructions.
-You'll be fetching and monitoring Tor exit nodes in no time! ⏱️
+You'll be fetching and monitoring unique exit nodes in no time! ⏱️

 Feel free to raise issues, suggest enhancements, or submit pull requests to improve the functionality of this project.
 Let's build a more robust toolset together! 🌟